Stay up to date

 The complexity and sophistication of Phishing schemes have increased over the years; some take advantage of social engineering techniques to convince people that they are providing security updates for their systems or new versions of common software.
 In reality, they will install malicious code on victims’ computers.
 Other types use advertisements disguised as fake virus warnings so visitors will give up personal data like credit cards numbers or user name and password without question.

 Network vulnerability assessment is an in-depth analysis of a network and its vulnerabilities.
 This includes scanning the network for both known and unknown threats, assessing current security measures such as access control, identifying possible new attack vectors, implementing patches or other controls to prevent future compromises.

 The ultimate goal of a network vulnerability assessment is to find vulnerabilities and evaluate how serious these findings are and what can be done about them before attackers exploit these weaknesses.
-Network Vulnerability Assessment can help you avoid data breaches by catching potential problems early on rather than waiting until something bad happens!
+Fixing network security weaknesses is the objective along with analysis around remedial risks.
+It can help you avoid data breaches by catching potential problems early on rather than waiting until something bad happens!

-Network vulnerability assessment is when security experts identify security vulnerabilities in systems, quantify and analyse them to remediate the network security vulnerabilities based on known risks.
-To conduct a network vulnerability assessment, you should go through the following steps.
+By conducting a network vulnerability assessment, security experts identify security vulnerabilities in systems, quantify and analyse them to remediate the network security vulnerabilities based on known risks.
+To conduct such an assessment, you should go through the following steps.

 – Analyze network for all points of attack – this may include software security, network security, device security and configurations.